patricknnamdi/patricknnamdi.github.io/_pages/about.md

 1. Constructing **offline reinforcement learning methods** to estimate recovery strategies for surgical patients that are interpretable and quantify decision-making uncertainty
 1. Predicting **post-operative recovery patterns** in temporally dense, longitudinal data using **latent state space models**.

+For my undergraduate career, I had the pleasure of working for Dr. Micheal Levy, who research focuses on developing epidemiological and computational methods for controlling the spread infectious diseases via insect vectors.

 ## Education